/ tool-comparisons / Vercel vs DigitalOcean for Solo Developers

 CDN and edge.
 Vercel has a global CDN built in, with edge functions running in data centers worldwide.
 DigitalOcean's CDN (Spaces CDN) covers static assets but doesn't match Vercel's edge computing capabilities.
 For frontend performance, Vercel's global distribution is superior.

 Managed databases.
-DigitalOcean offers managed PostgreSQL, MySQL, Redis, MongoDB, and Kafka starting at $15/month.
+DigitalOcean offers managed PostgreSQL, MySQL, Valkey, MongoDB, and Kafka.
+As checked on 2026-05-29, the entry single-node configurations run about $15 per month, with PostgreSQL and MySQL at $15.15, Valkey at $15.00, and MongoDB at $15.23, each providing 1 GiB RAM and 1 vCPU.
 These are production-grade database instances with automated backups, failover, and maintenance.
 Vercel's database options are limited and usage-based.

 When to Choose Vercel